pygments/pygments/doc/docs/unicode.rst

 you might encounter the occasional :exc:`UnicodeDecodeError` if you pass strings with the wrong encoding.

-Per default all lexers have their input encoding set to `latin1`.
+Per default all lexers have their input encoding set to `guess`.
+This means that the following encodings are tried:

+* UTF-8 (including BOM handling)
+* The locale encoding (i.e. the result of `locale.getpreferredencoding()`)
+* As a last resort, `latin1`

-If you pass a lexer a string object (not unicode), it tries to decode the data using this encoding.
+If you pass a lexer a byte string object (not unicode), it tries to decode the data using this encoding.

-You can override the encoding using the `encoding` lexer option.
+You can override the encoding using the `encoding` or `inencoding` lexer options.
 If you have the `chardet`_ library installed and set the encoding to ``chardet`` if will ananlyse the text and use the encoding it thinks is the right one automatically:

 .. sourcecode:: python